Global Justice Program

 Proposals must be written in language accessible to readers from diverse disciplines.
 The complete application should include the following parts which will be entered into the website form linked below:

 1. Name and contact information of applicant(s).
+Include UO faculty and student co-organizers.

 2. Department head or Dean name and contact information.

-4. Proposed project itinerary What is the proposed project itinerary (3 day conference, inviting 10 speakers, etc.)?
-Global Justice Program will use this information to work with the applicant to craft a budget for the project.
+5. Proposed budget Include a narrative and a budget.
+A sample excel budget template is available.
 Budgets will include expenses for outreach and publicity.
 A competitive application will include at least 10% to support staffing and advertising efforts.
 Including project dates, project components, and any administrative support needed.
+Global Justice Program Sample Budget Template (downloadable excel file)

-6. Co-sponsors Please indicate other sources of support (and anticipated financial support) and any cosponsors.
+8. Co-sponsors Please indicate other sources of support (and anticipated financial support) and any cosponsors.

-7. Statement of qualifications and resume (resumes limited to two pages per person): Please describe your qualifications to carry out the proposal and the qualifications of the visitor(s).
+9. Statement of qualifications and resume (resumes limited to two pages per person): Please describe your qualifications to carry out the proposal and the qualifications of the visitor(s).
 Explain your experience in administering similar activities and your capacity to complete the proposal in addition to your other required UO responsibilities.

 Selection Process: